nouman0103/Numbairy/README.md

 <sup>_Copyright Black Thunder (BT)_</sup>

-# Numberry:
+# Numbairy:
-Numberry is a new simple programming language made for fun which only consists and work for numbers.
+Numbairy is a new simple programming language made for fun which only consists and work for numbers.
 Version _:_ 1.0
 ### Description:
-   "Numberry" is a language consisting of numbers only.
+   "Numbairy" is a language consisting of numbers only.
 It is tough to use.
 ### Commands:
     --} 001  :  help
     --} 000  :  exit